MdAshraful-Islam/UAVs_Trajectory_Prediction/README.md

 # Physics-guided residual learning for UAV trajectory prediction

 This repository contains the code, final figures, and result tables for a journal submission on multi-step UAV trajectory prediction.
-The project evaluates a hybrid physics-informed residual-correction model against three baseline variants: a standalone physics-based rollout, an LSTM model, and an MLP fusion model.
+The project evaluates a hybrid physics-guided residual-correction model against three baseline variants: a standalone physics-based rollout, an LSTM model, and an MLP fusion model.

 The main idea is to use the physics-based prediction as a structured trajectory prior and then learn a data-driven residual correction.
 This allows the final model to retain useful physical guidance while compensating for drift, phase-transition effects, and unmodeled disturbances in real UAV telemetry.